segmentio/analytics-node/README.md

 promise.on('err', function (err) {
     console.log('Error occured: ', err);
-    // [Error: We couldnt find an app with that API_KEY.
+    // [Error: We couldnt find an app with that "secret".
 Have you created it at segment.io?
 If so, please double check it.]
 });
 ```